sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

 ##### Customer Engineer

+- Responsible for understanding and documenting the technical landscape and trial design details in Salesforce.
-- Responsible for creating the Technical Design Document (TDD) for each new customer.
+- Responsible for storing any technical review artifacts (such as Implementation Discovery Questions and architecture diagrams) in the shared Technical Design Documents folder.
 - Responsible for identifying any non-standard or high-risk requirements.
 - Responsible for registering Product Gaps against non-standard or high-risk requirements as required.
 - Responsible for communicating with their AE when non-standard or high risk requirements emerge.
-- Responsible for initiating the process to get the TDD reviewed prior to the deal progressing toward deployment or trial.
+- Responsible for initiating the tech review process, when appropriate.
 - If a request is made for a synchronous review, the CE will schedule and facilitate.

 ##### Product, Engineering and Support